MLA Format and Citation － A Detailed Guide with Examples

 - Keep the font size of the title exactly 12 points or close to 12 at least.

-- You can add the page number on the first page if your instructor allows.
+- You can add the page number on the first page if your instructor allowed it.
 Similarly, add the page numbers in the running head section.

 - MLA has provided no guidelines regarding placing any fancy image on the title page.
 Therefore, avoid adding them.